Soundbendor/Deep-Audio-Dataset/README.md

 #### Data Consistency

 The base implementation of DAD reviews the input audio files and ensures they are consistent across multiple axis.
-Some of things it considers are: sample rate, bit rate, number of channels, length, etc.
+Some of the things it considers are: sample rate, bit rate, number of channels, length, etc.
 If inconsistent data is found then a `ValueError` is raised and the user is notified.

 #### Process